Disbursement Schedule

 Processing and deposit timing

-Disbursements are processed on Fridays.
-If you receive funds by direct deposit, it may take an additional 1–2 business days for the funds to appear in your bank account, depending on your bank.
+Disbursements are processed on Mondays, please allow 7-10 Business Days to reflect on your BankMobile account.
+If you receive funds by direct deposit, it may take an additional 1–2 business days for the funds to appear in your bank account outside of BankMobile, depending on your bank.

 If your file is completed after the dates listed above, you can typically expect your first disbursement about 2–3 weeks after your file is complete (as long as you remain eligible and actively enrolled).